polarityio/fir/README.md

 A valid REST API Token for your FIR instance.

+### Blacklist Indicators

+Comma delimited list of indicators you do not want looked up.

+### Domain Blacklist Regex

+Domains that match the given regex will not be looked up (if blank, no domains will be blacklisted)

+### IP Blacklist Regex

+IPs that match the given regex will not be looked up (if blank, no IPs will be black listed)

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).